becem-gharbi/nuxt-directus/README.md

 [![License][license-src]][license-href]
 [![Nuxt][nuxt-src]][nuxt-href]

-A Nuxt 3 module for integrating the official Directus [JS SDK](https://github.com/directus/directus/tree/main/sdk) into your Nuxt 3 project.
+Directus SDK for Nuxt 3

 **IMPORTANT**

-_This version `2` is based on the new Directus SDK.
-The version based on the old Directus SDK is `v1` under `version-1` branch._
+_This version `2` is a complete rewrite of the module.
+You can find the old version aka `v1` under `version-1` branch._

-- ✔️ Typescript first
-- ✔️ Lightweight & dependency free
-- ✔️ Modular architecture with tree shaking
-- ✔️ `fetch` over `axios` for portability
-- ✔️ Built-in realtime support
+- ✔️ SSR support

-## Todos

-- [x] Add a plugin to create a Directus client.
-- [x] Provide `$directus` helper to expose Directus client.
-- [x] Add authentication composable & page middlewares.
+- ✔️ Rest client via `useDirectusRest` composable based on the new [Directus SDK](https://github.com/directus/directus/tree/main/sdk)
+- ✔️ Graphql client based on [Nuxt Apollo](https://github.com/becem-gharbi/nuxt-apollo) module
-- [x] Handle universal refresh of access token with cookie storage.
+- ✔️ Auth handler via `useDirectusAuth` with auto refresh of access token and auto redirection.
-- [x] Add `graphql` composable.
-- [ ] Add `realtime` composable.
-- [ ] Consider auto import of `@directus/sdk` APIs.
-- [x] Consider the usage of `$fetch` over `fetch` for transport.
-- [ ] Consider usage of realtime APIs with SSR.

 ## Installation